aloosley/persistable/README.md

 # Introduction:

-This package provides a general loggable superclass that provides Python users a simple way to persist load files with attached parameters.
+This package provides a general loggable superclass that provides Python users a simple way to persist load calculations and track corresponding calculation parameters.

 # Installation: